Overthinking and imaginary dialoguesJuly 7, 2020 2022-10-20 10:41

 This week I come back with a story that illustrates an incapacitating problem for many people.
-Our inability to take effective action and solve our problems while wasting our energy in imaginary dialogues that in 99% of cases do not reflect reality… Read the story and the solution follows!
+Our inability to take effective action and solve our problems while wasting our energy in overthinking.
+How we tend to play imaginary dialogues in our head that in 99% of cases do not reflect reality… Read the somewhat funny story of “The jack” and the solution follows!

 Peter finished work at 8 pm that evening and immediately embarked on the long drive to his cottage.
 He would spend 5 hours driving his car to be able to join his wife and children who were already in their cottage waiting to spend the weekend with him.
 Around midnight and while he was in a deserted part of the road, he got a flat tire.
 Outraged by his fate, he opened the trunk and discovered that while he had a spare tire, he didn’t have a jack!
 He took his cell phone out of his pocket only to realize that there was no signal!
 Overwhelmed by despair, he frantically started looking around for a solution.
 To his relief, he saw a dim light in the distance.

 Absorbed in his thoughts, he found himself in front of the door of the house without even realizing it.
-He rang the bell and a man opens the door in his pajamas.
+He rang the bell and a man opens the door in his pyjamas.
 “Good evening, sir.
 Are you all right?
 What can I do for you? he asked politely.
 However, Peter was so caught up in the scenario that he had created in his head that he didn’t even hear what the man had just told him.
-He looked at him angrily and shouted, “You can take your jack and sh@ve it!”
+He looked at him angrily and shouted, “You can keep your stupid jack!
+I don’t need your help if you are to make a big deal out of it!”
 He turned around and headed for his car…

 Because of our past, our experiences, our fears and the survival mechanisms we have developed in our effort to cope with life’s difficulties, sometimes, instead of taking action when needed, we begin to overthink things and imagine reactions or consequences that either stop us from going ahead and solving our problems, as in our story, or have as freeze and do absolutely nothing.